FluidTYPO3/flux/README.md

 Known issues
 ------------

-* Keep In mind to have you PHP configured correctly to accept a fairly large number of input fields.
+* Keep In mind to have your PHP/HTTP configured correctly to accept a fairly large number of input fields.
 When nesting sections / objects the number of fields submitted, rises drastically.
-The php.ini configuration setting to think about, is ``max_input_vars``.
-If this number is too small, the TYPO3 Backend (effectively PHP) will decline the submission of the Backend Form and will die with an "Invalid CSRF Token" message.
+The `php.ini` configuration setting to think about is `max_input_vars`.
+If this number is too small then the TYPO3 Backend (being PHP) will decline the submission of the backend editing form and will exit with an "Invalid CSRF Token" message because of incomplete (truncated) `POST` data.

 Documentation
 -------------